 Chef Fiona added some Cuban flair to the Berkeley stop by cooking up some of her Mojo Braised Pork Shoulder.
-When making this dish at home, try pairing it with Dreaming Tree Crush.
+When making this dish at home, try pairing it with The Dreaming Tree Crush Red Blend.

-1 whole boneless pork shoulder, 3-4lbs, cut in half
+- 1 whole boneless pork shoulder, 3-4 pounds, cut in half

 - 1 bottle beer, preferably Mexican lager

 - 1 large thumb ginger, peeled and thinly sliced

 - 1/2 bunch oregano leaves, chopped

 - 1 cup lime juice